Compare ETS

 The use of offset credits is not allowed.

 Units from Kyoto Protocol flexibility mechanisms were eligible for use in the system with no restrictions until June 2015 but have since been ineligible.
 Access to high-integrity international carbon markets may be part of New Zealand’s strategy to meet its 2030 target.
 The government can decide to allow international units as part of the annual unit supply-setting process.
-However, only units from government-approved sources and those meeting environmental integrity standards would be eligible and subject to quantitative limits.

 The NZ ETS is not linked with any other system.